PawelGozdz/Project-18-Express-movies/README.md

 To run it locally, download the repo and run:\
 npm install

-If you have Postgres already installed, change your database, user & password in secret/database.js file./ Sequelize will create all the tables and relations for you.
+If you have Postgres already installed, change your database, user & password in secret/database.js file.\
+Sequelize will create all the tables and relations for you.

-Now, if you run:/
+Now, if you run:\
 npm start

 the application should start.